DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 72. VALIDATOR ASSIGNMENT

 This assignment was a practical exercise in code validation, reinforcing the importance of writing standards-compliant HTML.
 The task required the student to upload an `index.html` file to the W3C validator to identify and correct errors.
 The student successfully debugged two critical issues: an improper list structure where `<a>` tags were incorrectly nested within `<ul>`, and a duplicate `id` that violated HTML rules.
 This process highlighted how validation and a consistent style guide are essential for preventing unexpected rendering issues and for building a reliable, professional-grade website.

+#### 73. CODE ERRORS SUBMISSION ASSIGNMENT

+This assignment involved debugging a provided HTML document.
+The student successfully identified and corrected multiple errors, including issues with HTML structure, syntax, and obsolete attributes.
+The student also had to address an inconsistency between the lesson's written instructions and the provided visual example, demonstrating advanced problem-solving skills.
+The final corrected file, `error461.html`, was submitted as the solution.